-However, in his Budget statement to the House on 8 March 2017, the Chancellor, Philip Hammond, announced that excise duty rates for both alcohol and tobacco would be increased in line with inflation, with effect from 13 March.
-The Exchequer impact of this measure is neutral.
+In his Spring 2017 Budget the Chancellor, Philip Hammond, announced that excise duty rates for alcohol as well as tobacco would be increased in line with inflation, with effect from 13 March.
 Provision to set duty rates was made by the Finance Act 2017, passed before the General Election.
-In addition the Government has launched a consultation on options for reform to ensure that “duty rates better correspond to alcoholic strength”; specifically, a new duty rate band to target cheap, high strength ‘white’ ciders, and a new lower strength still wine band, to encourage the production and consumption of lower strength wines.
+In addition the Government launched a consultation on options for reform to ensure that “duty rates better correspond to alcoholic strength”; specifically, a new duty rate band to target cheap, high strength ‘white’ ciders, and a new lower strength still wine band, to encourage the production and consumption of lower strength wines.
 In his Autumn 2017 Budget the Chancellor confirmed that the Government would introduce a higher duty rate on white ciders from 2019, while duty rates on alcohol would be frozen.
 Freezing duties is estimated to cost £225-£240m a year from 2018/19.
 The following year in his 2018 Budget the Chancellor announced a continued freeze for the rates of duty on beer, cider and spirits, while the duty rate on most wine and higher strength sparkling cider would be increased in line with inflation from 1 February 2019.
 The new duty rate band on ‘mid-strength’ still cider and perry (6.9%-7.5% abv) would come in from this date.
 Taken together, these measures were forecast to cost £165-£185m a year from 2019/20.

 Two other issues are often discussed in relation to the alcohol taxation and the pub trade: minimum pricing, and the regulation of pub companies.